Summit Code of Conduct

 - Visiting the on-site Sanctuary at Summit events and speaking to a counselor.

 - Reaching out by phone at +1-(410)-972-1368.
 This phone number will be continuously monitored for the duration of each Summit event.

 - Filling out an anonymous or non-anonymous report at https://summit.allvoices.co.

-Summit attendee lists and contact information are provided exclusively to event registrants and meant to encourage genuine, one-to-one communication.
-The "mining" and use of Summit attendee lists for overt business development and / or mass solicitation is strictly prohibited at all times, and doing so will result in a DNI (Do Not Invite) status henceforth.
+Summit attendee lists and contact information are provided exclusively to event registrants and members and meant to encourage genuine, one-to-one communication.
+The "mining" and use of Summit attendee lists for unwelcome business development and / or mass solicitation is strictly prohibited at all times, and doing so will result in a DNI (Do Not Invite) status henceforth.